AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_pilot_report.md

   - Concatenating scripts
     - Run an experiment built from multiple scripts, e.g.:
         - Run static gratings stimuli.
-        - Run Sparse Noise stimuli.
-        - Run a Go/No Go experiment.
+        - Run a behaviuoral experiment.

 #### Pipeline integration
   - Bonsai should be compatible with our behavior hardware (lick spouts, running wheels, etc.) and our hardware control packages (such as `daqmx`)